digitalabs/gmgr/README.md

   - Integrated

-	By the time you click the 'finish' button on the installer, the whole stack will be integrated, configured and ready to go.
+	By the time you click the 'finish' button on the installer, the whole stack will be integrated and configured.

   **REQUIREMENTS**